31 Mar 2021

 5. Resources they can dedicate to the project

-• Detailed information about malware being used in attacks
+1. Detailed information about malware being used in attacks

-• Specific IOCs to plug into IT and security infrastructure to block or find attacks
+5. Specific IOCs to plug into IT and security infrastructure to block or find attacks

-Based on these criteria, in this whitepaper, we provide a list of high-quality threat intel options for small SOC teams that have proven to be amongst our end-users’ favorites and are suitable for all budget sizes.
-The list is sorted in alphabetical order and doesn’t indicate any ranking or preference.
+Based on these criteria, we have created a list of high-quality threat intelligence options for SOC teams that have proven to be among our end-users’ favorites and are suitable for all budget sizes.

 Download the resource